 The Privacy and Electronic Communications (EC Directive) Regulations 2003 is a law in the United Kingdom enacted to protect data and privacy by making it illegal to send marketing communications without prior permission from the recipients.
 The list of actions include emails, text, and even transmitting of automated recorded message for direct marketing purposes through calls without the prior consent of the concerned individual.
 PECR is also known as 'E -privacy directive,'

 With the advent of technology, many apps capture customers' data that can be used wrongly by businesses.
 The encroachment of businesses into the private lives of individuals with marketing mailers and text was seen as a violation of privacy.
 PECR is an extension of the privacy laws and sets more stringent conditions on electronic communications for marketing.
 PECR protects customers' data giving them privacy to work freely.

 PECR gives regulations regarding access to customer details to business organizations set up in the UK and EU, and these rules also apply to businesses which are currently operating in the UK.
 Even if a company is not based out of the UK or EU, it has to abide by data protection rules set out under Article 3 of GDPR while interacting with individuals in UK and EU.

-PECR is UK specific data protection law while GDPR is related to European data protection law.
+PECR is UK-specific data protection law while GDPR is related to European data protection law.
 GDPR focuses on the collection and processing of personal data while PECR set rules for the same.
-However, PECR is not part of GDPR, but they both complement each other as organizations need to follow both the laws.
+However, PECR is not part of GDPR, but they both complement each other as organizations need to follow both laws.

-Under PECR, the information commissioner's office can issue admonishment and penalty.
-If the organization violates PECR, then it can be counted as a criminal offence.
+Under PECR, the information commissioner's office can issue admonishment and penalties.
+If the organization violates PECR, then it can be counted as a criminal offense.
 The actions of breaking the law can cost up to £500,000.

 There are specific rules set under PECR which express the following regulations.